 Restoration of Chesterfield Canal

-Chesterfield Canal Trust is restoring a stretch of the historic Chesterfield Canal by extending it from the existing limit at Eckington Road.
+The Chesterfield Canal Trust is restoring a stretch of the historic Chesterfield Canal, extending from the existing limit at Eckington Road.

 Restoration of Chesterfield Canal_bridge